CERTCC/SSVC/docs/topics/risk_tolerance_and_priority.md

 see the original document for notes on the terms in the definition.
 A successful vulnerability management practice must balance at least two risks:

-!!! tip inline end "Contexualizing Risk"
+!!! tip inline end "Contextualizing Risk"

     To place these risks in context, we follow the SEI's [Taxonomy of Operational Cyber Security Risks](https://insights.sei.cmu.edu/library/a-taxonomy-of-operational-cyber-security-risks/).